hugot/phpns/README.md

 it would also be possible to use the `__phpns_complete_classes_expand_classes` function, which would also complete partially matching class names, but that would generate a lot of results, which bash's standard completion will not work well with.
-If you do choose this route, consider enabeling menu-completion for readline, as it will be a much better experience when using phpns in this way.
+If you do choose this route, consider enabling menu-completion for readline, as it will be a much better experience when using phpns in this way.
 To enable menu completion I use the following commands, you could add these to your `bashrc` or `bash_aliases` if you would like this behaviour to be permanent.